-Who can get the Canada Recovery Caregiver Benefit (CRCB)?
+Who can get the Canada Recovery Caregiving Benefit (CRCB)?

-You apply for the CRCB for 2 weeks at a time through your online CRA MyAccount.
-You must wait until after you have missed work to apply.
+You apply for the CRCB for one week at a time through your online CRA MyAccount.
+You must wait until the Monday after the week you have missed work to apply.
 And you must apply within 60 days of missing work.

 Who will qualify